 Puzzle shown: Classic Sudoku by Cracking the Cryptic

 There are 9 rows, 9 columns, and 9 regions.
-Each square must be filled with a number from to , and numbers may not repeat in the same row/column/region.
+Each square must be filled with a digit from to , and digits may not repeat in the same row/column/region.

 In almost every sudoku puzzle, these rules will apply.

 Orthogonally connected cages are drawn.
 No digits in the same cage may repeat, and if a sum is indicated in the cage, the digits in the cage add up to said sum.